 File size – This is the amount of disk/storage space the file takes up.
 So the bigger the file size the more space on your server it takes up, and the longer it will take to load on the web page.
 The file size is often proportionate to the dimensions and resolution of an image, but an image can also be compressed so that the dimensions remain the same, but the file size decreases.

 If you take an image right off your digital camera, it’s likely to be a few MBs which is too weighty for use on your website.
 The optimal size may depend on exactly how the image is being used, but I generally tell people to shoot for around 30kb.
 If you have some type of portfolio site where you will be showcasing larger images, but perhaps only one image per page, you could go for a higher size – maybe up to 100kb.
 But if you have multiple images on a page, as many WordPress homepages do, the lower the number, the faster your site will load.

 Dpi – dots per inch.
 This relates to the resolution of the image – the higher the dpi, the higher quality of image you have.
 300 dpi is a print quality image and is generally overkill for the web.
 Typically higher resolution images have a larger file size, so reducing the dpi to 72 for the web is usually an easy way to cut down on the file size.

 Generally on the web you’ll be using .jpg, .png and perhaps .gif files.
 If you want to super-geek out and find out the difference between all three, you can do so here.

 Image Editing Tools

-Both Picnik and Pixlr work in a similar way.
+Both Canva and Pixlr work in a similar way.
 You just upload your image, edit using their website interface, then download the edited pic to your computer.